huangshuewei/MachineLearning/README.md

 - Examples of perceptron, multi-layer perceptron, multi-layer perceptron with optimiser and batches
 - Examples of AutoEncoder

-## 11. ANN, CNN and image Auto-encoder using PyTorch
+## 11. ANN, CNN and image Auto-encoder using PyTorch (CNN file link)
 - Examples of multi-layer perceptron (ANN) and CNN with CIFAR-10 and MNIST data
 - Examples of Image-AutoEncoder